Orika Africa

 Gear & essentials

-• Dustproof camera bag recommended
+• A dustproof protective camera bag

-• Power converter / Type G adaptor
+• Voltage converter and Type G plug adaptor

 Gratuities